GAP-LAB-CUHK-SZ/MVHumanNet/README.md

 - 2024.05.29: **Script for downloading MVHumanNet**
   > We provide the [script](https://github.com/GAP-LAB-CUHK-SZ/MVHumanNet/blob/main/download_tool_mvhuman.py) to download all the contents of the dataset.
 Before using it, please make sure you have filled out our form and obtained the download links.
+(Thanks @[antonzub99](https://github.com/antonzub99) for fixing the downloading scripts.)

 - 2024.05.24: Textual descriptions of MVHumanNet are released!
 [Textual descriptions](https://github.com/GAP-LAB-CUHK-SZ/MVHumanNet/tree/main/textual_description):fire::fire::fire::fire::fire::fire::fire: